 As your business grows, so will you.
 You’ll learn a lot of things every day and that’s what makes it interesting.

-Sometimes I have to set aside some time just for me – learning new skills or strategies can really help my clients succeed which in turn helps them complete their goals faster than they might otherwise be able to while also providing benefits back at work as well.
+Sometimes I have to set aside some time just for me.
+Learning new skills or strategies can really help my clients succeed which in turn helps them complete their goals faster than they might otherwise be able to.
+It also providing benefits back at work as well.

-I learned this lesson the hard way when not having enough knowledge on certain topics prevented us from achieving success with our projects earlier in the business but now is different because instead of focusing all efforts on minor details like these–which are crucial nonetheless.
+I learned this lesson the hard way when not having enough knowledge on certain topics prevented us from achieving success with our projects earlier in the business.
+However, now is different because instead of focusing all efforts on minor details like these–which are crucial nonetheless.

 Another way you may learn about a business is to become an apprentice in a field you want to own a business.

-That is how to grow your business!
+That is how to grow your small business!
 By learning and doing over and over again.

 You may just know when it’s time to grow the business.
 Oftentimes it may happen on its own.
 You get busier and more money is coming in.
 You may not be able to keep up!